jianyanglab/dNdS-Fun/docs/documentation/04_Example.md

 ---
 layout: page
-title: Example (dNdSFun)
+title: Example (dNdS-Fun)
 description: ~
 ---
-This tutorial offers an illustrative analysis of the somatic mutation data from simulation data [link](https://yanglab.westlake.edu.cn/data/dNdSFun/examples.tar.gz) using dNdSFun.
-Prior to running the analysis, it is important to ensure that the dNdSFun has been installed.
-For installation instructions, please refer to the following [link](https://jianyanglab.github.io/dNdSFun/documentation/02_installation.html).
+This tutorial offers an illustrative analysis of the somatic mutation data from simulation data [link](https://yanglab.westlake.edu.cn/data/dNdS-Fun/examples.tar.gz) using dNdS-Fun.
+Prior to running the analysis, it is important to ensure that the dNdS-Fun has been installed.
+For installation instructions, please refer to the following [link](https://jianyanglab.github.io/dNdS-Fun/documentation/02_installation.html).

 ## Input Data
-`dNdSFun` are available for two types of input data:
+`dNdS-Fun` are available for two types of input data:
 - Somatic mutation data with functional impact scores (Annotated at the sixth column).
 - Somatic mutation data without functional impact scores.
-(This type data are required an additional CADD score database [link](https://jianyanglab.github.io/dNdSFun/documentation/03_data.html).
+(This type data are required an additional CADD score database [link](https://jianyanglab.github.io/dNdS-Fun/documentation/03_data.html).
 Place it in the path specified by our software or provide the software with a correct path to find it.
 We support the GRCh37 and GRCh38 both, please use the corresponding model to match.)

 For how to annotate the functional impact score into the input data, please read the section of `Preparing Reference Data` in this tutorial.

-The example data required for running this tutorial can be downloaded from the following [link](https://yanglab.westlake.edu.cn/data/dNdSFun/examples.tar.gz).
+The example data required for running this tutorial can be downloaded from the following [link](https://yanglab.westlake.edu.cn/data/dNdS-Fun/examples.tar.gz).
 Detailed information regarding the input data is provided as follows.

 ### 1. The format of input data without functional impact scores